mrismanaziz/Reforestation/README.md

-## Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+## Why don't you find hippopotamuses hiding in trees?
+## They're really good at it.